Unification of Flavor SU(3) Analyses of Heavy Hadron Weak Decays: SU(3) Properties of Hamiltonian and Hadron States

 \subsection{Hadron Multiplets}

 Several classes of heavy hadron, containing at heavy quark $b$ or $c$, will be considered in this work.
-The involved processes include heavy SU(3) triplet mesons $B$ and $D$ decays into $PP,\;PV,\;VV$, and a $ B_c$ meson decays into $DP,\;DV$.
-For heavy baryons, the decay processes include a heavy anti-triplet $T_{c\bar 3}$ or a $T_{b\bar 3}$ decay into a baryon in the decuplet $T_{10}$ plus a light meson, and decay into a baryon in the octet $T_{8}$ plus a light meson.
+The involved processes include decays of heavy SU(3) triplet mesons $B$ and $D$ into $PP,\;PV,\;VV$, and the $ B_c$ meson into $DP,\;DV$.
+For heavy baryons, the decay processes include a heavy anti-triplet $T_{c\bar 3}$ or a $T_{b\bar 3}$ decays into a baryon in the decuplet $T_{10}$ plus a light meson, and decay into a baryon in the octet $T_{8}$ plus a light meson.
 We display the hadron $SU(3)$ properties and their component fields in this subsection.

 The $B_c$ meson contains no light quark and it is a singlet.
-The heavy mesons containing one heavy quark
+Heavy mesons containing one heavy quark

 are flavor SU(3) anti-triplets.